 It’s a town full of firsts: taller, faster rollercoasters, bigger clubs, even the biggest mirror ball in the world coupled with world-class shows, cosmopolitan restaurants, Blackpool Tower and vibrant night life makes this a prime place for tourists and locals alike.
-Famous for its ”GOLDEN MILE” of piers, amusments arcades, tram and donkey-rides, pubs, fish and chips shops and bingo halls in Blackpool there’s rarely a dull moment.
+Famous for its ”GOLDEN MILE” of piers, amusements arcades, trams, donkey-rides, pubs, fish and chips shops and bingo halls, in Blackpool there’s rarely a dull moment.

-PLESAURE BEACH -is the best and largest themepark in Europe.
-Experience the thrills on the best selection of rides, such as; The Pepsi Max Big One, Infiusion, Revolution, Rollercoaster, and the latest from America, the white knuckle ride Sony Play Station – where you are shot 300 feet onto the air!!!
+PLEASURE BEACH -is the best and largest themepark in Europe.
+Experience the thrills on the best selection of rides, such as; The Pepsi Max Big One, Infusion, Revolution, Rollercoaster, and the latest from America, the white knuckle ride Sony Play Station – where you are shot 300 feet onto the air!!!
 They are all exhilarating.

 Blackpool Pleasure Beach is full of everything you would expect to find in a world class park including, the most spectacular of shows such as Hot Ice Show, Forbidden and many more.
 The park also caters for all tastes in catering with burger stalls, cafes and restaurants.